top of page

 Eye Tracking

-15–20 minute session while their gaze is recorded with high precision eye tracking.
-The stimuli probe social preference, oculomotor reliability/stability, and spatial attention, yielding objective measures of what captures the child’s interest and indicators of oculomotor development.
-The goal is to develop eye-tracking–based tools for early identification and to quantify how social preference and motor behaviors change over time and in response to specific interventions.
+Participating children watch a series of brief videos in a 15–20 minute session while their gaze is recorded with a high precision eye tracker.
+By analyzing the children's eye movements, we can estimate social preference (amount of gaze towards faces) and a variety of additional gaze properties that are unique to autistic children.
+The goal is to develop eye-tracking tools for early identification of autism and to quantify how social preference changes over time and in response to intervention.

 Prenatal Ultrasound & MRI Scans.jpg